plentymarkets/plugin-elastic-export-treepodia-com/meta/documents/user_guide_en.md

             Markets
         </td>
         <td>
             Choose one or multiple order referrer.
-The chosen order referrer has to be active at the variation, that the item would be exported.
+The chosen order referrer has to be active at the variation for the item to be exported.
         </td>
     </tr>
     <tr>